Scientific Name

 Hardiness

-USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).
+USDA hardiness zones 9a to 11b: from 20°F (-6.7°C) to 50°F (10°C).

 How to Grow and Care

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
-Sprout leaves by placing them into a potting mix for succulents, then cover the dish until they sprout.
+Place leaves into a potting mix for succulents and cover the dish until they sprout.

 Repot as needed, preferably during the warm season.
-To repot your Crassula, make sure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot your Crassula, ensure the soil is dry before repotting, then gently remove the pot.
+Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
-Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
-Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.
+Place the plant in its new pot and backfill it with potting soil, spreading the roots as you repot.
+Leave the plant dry for a week or so, then water lightly to reduce the risk of root rot.

 Learn more at How to Grow and Care for Crassula.